Schuemi/PocketStarEmu/README.md

 This is my PocketStar Emulator.
 Sorry, but no Source code release,yet.
 But you can download the newes compiled version here: https://github.com/Schuemi/PocketStarEmu/releases

+You need Windows10 64bit and a fast computer to run.

 # How to start?

 pocketstaremu.exe [filename] [-cycles] [-scaleX]